 Nominations sought for Law Society honorary membership

-“We are keen that our members take the time to nominate those they believe should be granted honorary membership in recognition of their work and outstanding service for the public good and we very much look forward to receiving them.”
+“We are keen for our members to nominate a solicitor who they believe has made a significant contribution to the profession and should be recognised for their work and outstanding service for the public good.